junque1r4/thehackerdex/README.md

 This is the core analysis tool.
 It fetches wallets from the database based on criteria defined in `config/analyze_config.toml`, analyzes their historical transactions, applies heuristics, detects exfiltration patterns, and optionally updates the database notes with tags.

-* **Configure Analysis:** Edit `config/analyze_config.toml` to specify which wallets to analyze (e.g., by category, risk level, specific addresses, or `analyze_all = true`), history depth, concurrency, and exfiltration rule parameters.
+* **Configure Analysis:** Edit `thehackerdex/config/analyze_config.toml` (relative to the workspace root) to specify which wallets to analyze (e.g., by category, risk level, specific addresses, or `analyze_all = true`), history depth, concurrency, and exfiltration rule parameters.
 * **Run Analysis:**
     ```bash
     cargo run --release --bin analyze_known_wallets